Stirling Central Scotland, Scotland Travel Guide

 Paid parking prevalent in city center (multi-storey, 'Pay and Display').
 Check payment methods and time limits.
 Free parking may be further from the center or at some accommodations.

-The River Forth flows through Stirling, but it is not a common transport route for tourist arrivals.
-It is mainly used for recreational boating and local fishing.
+The River Forth flows through Stirling, yet it is not a common transport route for tourist arrivals.
+It is mainly used for recreational watercraft activities and fishing by locals.
 Immigration procedures at seaports apply standard UK border official checks.

 No physical border checks when traveling between England, Scotland, Wales, or Northern Ireland.

 Winter roads can be affected by snow/ice.
-Rural roads are narrow and winding; drive carefully for wildlife.
+Rural roads are narrow and winding; be a careful driver for wildlife.

 Allow 2-3 hours for international flights, 1.5-2 hours for domestic.
 15-20 min for train/bus.